Workers' Compensation Lawyers Las Vegas, Nevada

 Q: What if I am hurt at work, but no one witnesses the accident?

-A: Nevada is a no-fault workers’ compensation state, which means you do not have to prove your employer was at fault to pursue workers’ compensation.
+A: Nevada is a no-fault workers’ comp state, which means you do not have to prove your employer was at fault to pursue workers’ compensation.
 This allows employees protection from injury, even if they are hurt without a witness to corroborate the accident.

 Q: Are there exceptions to the no-fault worker’s compensation coverage?